MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-odbc.md

 ## Step 2: Install or verify ODBC drivers

 ODBC drivers must be installed on the machine running R Server or R Client.
-Use the following instructions to check ODBC driver status for each operating system.
+You will need a driver that corresponds to the database version you plan to use.
+To check which drivers are installed, use the instructions below.

+**On Linux**

+1. To list existing drivers: `odbcinst -q -d`
+2. Driver version information is in the odbcinst.ini file.
+To find the location of that file: `odbcinst -j`
+3. Typically, driver information is in /etc/odbcinst.ini.
+To view its contents: `gedit /etc/odbcinst.ini`
+4. To list existing ODBC data sources on the system: `odbcinst -q -s`

 **On Windows**

 1. Search for *odbc data sources* to find the ODBC Data Source Administrator (64-bit) application.
 2. In ODBC Data Source Administrator > Drivers tab, review the currently installed drivers.
 3. Use the Download links below, or do a web search, to get any additional driver you need.

-4. Install the driver using instructions provided by the vendor.
+If the driver you need is missing, download and install the driver using instructions provided by the vendor.
+A partial list of download links is provided below.

-**On Linux**

-Several ODBC drivers for unixODBC are provided as source files that you subsequently download, compile, and install.
-Instructions vary by vendor and are typically provided on download pages.

 **ODBC download sites for commonly used databases**